Samuel Gorton: Plymouth, Portsmouth, and Providence

 Gorton was living in London when he filed suit in a chancery case in February 1634/5.
-His reasons for leaving England and sailing to North America were given in his many writings.
-One biographer summarized these by writing, "He yearned for a country where he could be free to worship God according to what the Bible taught him, as God enabled him to understand it."
+His reasons for leaving England and sailing to America were given in his many writings.
+One biographer summarized these: "He yearned for a country where he could be free to worship God according to what the Bible taught him, as God enabled him to understand it."
 Another biographer noted that "Gorton was one of the noble spirits who esteemed liberty more than life, and, counting no sacrifice too great for the maintenance of principal, could not dwell at ease in a land where the inalienable rights of humanity were not acknowledged or were mocked at."
 Gorton himself wrote, "I left my native country to enjoy liberty of conscience in respect to faith toward God and for no other end."

-In March 1637, he arrived in Boston from London, bringing his wife and several children and arriving in Boston during the height of the theological struggle known as the Antinomian Controversy.
+In March 1637, he arrived in Boston from London with his wife and several children at the height of the Antinomian Controversy.
 He sensed the growing hostility towards those with unorthodox theological views, such as Anne Hutchinson, and his stay there was short.
 He soon went to Plymouth Colony where he rented part of a house, becoming active in the community by volunteering during the Pequot War, as did his older brother Thomas.
 He soon had differences of opinion on religion with his landlord, and he was summoned to court in December 1638 based on the landlord's complaints.
 In court, Gorton "carried himself so mutinously and seditiously" towards both magistrates and ministers that he was sentenced to find sureties for his good behavior during the remainder of his tenure in Plymouth, and given 14 days to be gone from the colony.
-He left Plymouth shortly but, being winter, his wife and children were allowed to remain there while he proceeded to Portsmouth on Aquidneck Island (which was officially called Rhode Island), arriving in late December 1638.
+He left Plymouth shortly, but his wife and children were allowed to remain there while he proceeded to Portsmouth on Rhode Island (now called Aquidneck Island), arriving in late December 1638.
 Here he became a resident, and on the last day of April 1639 he and 28 others signed a compact calling themselves subjects of King Charles and forming a "civil body politick."